 * Please correct me if I'm wrong.
-If there is indeed such a real estate chain, it will get free top billing here(!) and probably at a number of other web sites as well.
+If there is indeed such a real estate chain, it will get free top billing here(!) and probably at a several other web sites I'm aware of as well.

 I suggest this is not only a fantastic opportunity for a national real estate chain to exploit, but a spark plug which would spur healthy competition for livability in general.
 The civic prizes to gain include a flood of discriminating home buyers who also happen to be successful cultural creatives (consulting engineers, scientists, inventors, literary authors, screen writers, on-line educators, university extension professors, artists, programmers --folks with portable professions and vocations who think for a living.
 How many towns are there who'd like to open up a can of civic renaissance and pride --especially for those which lead the way, those which are "firstest with the mostest" peace and quiet to offer.

 I don't think we're talking much municipal investment and risk.
 A well drafted ordinance (with guidance from the Rutgers Noise Technical Assistance Center^), and routine enforcement paid for in part with fines --should cost less than filling potholes.

 ^ Contact: Eric M. Zwerling, M.S. / Director, Rutgers Noise Technical